bcgov/gwells/database/README.md

 Major changes (e.g. to the User model, or Authentication, or to deletion/renaming of database objects) are not well handled in Django.
 In this situation, it is better to 'reset' all the migrations (see [article](https://simpleisbetterthancomplex.com/tutorial/2016/07/26/how-to-reset-migrations.html)).

 ## Reset django_migrations table
 We reset ALL the database objects currently, as we are still in the 'replicate from legacy system' mode with no new data.
-Until we start entering production data (e.g. Registries) we can reset the target database (DEV, or TEST or PROD) by running [../../openshift/scripts/reset-gwells-all.sh <OpenShift Project>].
+Until we start entering production data (e.g. Registries) we can reset the target database (DEV, or TEST or PROD) by running [reset-gwells-all.sh](../../scripts/reset-gwells-all.sh).

 It's better to run the reset script on the postgresql pod, as the gwells pod will be brought down as part the 'Recreate' strategy of the rollout.